kermitt2/article_dataset_builder/Readme.md

 - [biblio-glutton](https://github.com/kermitt2/biblio-glutton)

-It is possible to use public demo instances of these services, but the process will not be able to scale and won't be reliable given that the public servers are very frequently overloaded.
+It is possible to use the public demo instance of [biblio-glutton](https://github.com/kermitt2/biblio-glutton), as default configured in the `config.json` file (the tool scale at more than 6000 queries per second).
+However for [Grobid](https://github.com/kermitt2/grobid) we strongly recommand to install a local instance, because the online public demo will not be able to scale and won't be reliable given that it is more or less always overloaded.

 As [biblio-glutton](https://github.com/kermitt2/biblio-glutton) is using dataset dumps, there is a gap of several months in term of bibliographical data freshness.
 So, complementary, the [CrossRef web API](https://github.com/CrossRef/rest-api-doc) and [Unpaywall API](https://unpaywall.org/products/api) services are used to cover the gap.
 For these two services, you need to indicate your email in the config file (`config.json`) to follow the etiquette policy of these two services.